 This Chicken and Spaghetti Squash Soup is so comforting and easy you will want to keep a stock in your freezer!
 The spaghetti squash act as noodles but with lots of extra flavour and, of course, nutritional value.

 We all love chicken noodle soup but what if you can't have noodles or just don't want them?
 Enter stage right; spaghetti squash!
-With it's noodle-y texture, not only to they make a great substitute, they also add extra flavour and nutrition!
+With its noodle-y texture, not only do they make a great substitute, but they also add extra flavour and nutrition!